achliopa/edx_HyperledgerIntro/courseMaterial/raw_transcript.md

 This is Nicola and Sasha signing out.
 See you later!

-# Chapter 7 - Hyperledger Indy
+# Chapter 7 - Introduction to Hyperledger Indy

 ## Chapter Introduction